bhanchandni82/unjumble-word-quest/README.md

 🐱 MITSY QUEST: The Grand Challenge

-MITSY QUEST is a high-octane, neon-soaked word unscrambling game designed to test your vocabulary under pressure.
+MITSY QUEST is a fun, neon-themed word unscrambling game designed to test your vocabulary under pressure.
 Set against a deep-space cyberpunk backdrop, you have 60 seconds to solve each muddled word before the timer hits zero.

 🎮 Gameplay Features